jasonatyu/orangemusic/README.md

 The music player lets users play, pause, change volume, fast-forward, and rewind songs.
 Songs can be played by double-clicking on a specific song or pressing the "shuffle play" icon to queue an entire playlist or album in random order for continuous play.

 The player was built in React leveraging the HTML5 `<audio>` element, which was used to process audio files stored in the main S3 bucket with custom components handling user interaction with the player.
-The music player UI state, such as the current song played, whether the user paused the player, and any queued songs, was managed primary with Redux with a React `AudioPlayer` component managing some local state.
+The music player UI state, such as the current song played, whether the user paused the player, and any queued songs, was managed primary with Redux with a React `AudioPlayer` component managing some local state, such as the current track time and volume.

 ![Music player](https://s3-us-west-1.amazonaws.com/orange-music-pro/om_player.png)